Radio & Television (R-TV)

 Lecture: 54

-Writing, editing, reporting radio and TV news, and utilizing the Associated Press Wire Service.
+Writing, editing and reporting radio and TV news.
 Emphasis on factual and concise content and the ability to work under deadline.
 Students provide newscasts for the campus radio stations.

 R-TV 06 Broadcast Traffic Reporting